juangallostra/roguelike-tutorial/README.md

 # roguelike-tutorial
 So, after a week of confinement due to COVID-19, I have decided to follow the Python tutorial at [roguebasin](http://www.roguebasin.com/index.php?title=Main_Page).

+The tutorial can be found [here](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python3%2Blibtcod).

 ## Development status